jgrebol/ESIpy/README.md

 #### Para-delocalization index (PDI)

-Fulton reported that the delocalization indices in a given aromatic 6-membered ring in _para_ position was larger than that in _meta_ position.
-From that idea, Poater and coworkers proposed to average the DIs in para position in a 6-membered ring, so the **para-delocalization index (PDI)**[9]:
+Fulton reported that the delocalization indices in a given aromatic 6-membered ring in the _para_ position were larger than that in the _meta_ position.
+From that idea, Poater and coworkers proposed to average the DIs in the para position in a 6-membered ring, so the **para-delocalization index (PDI)**[9]:

 $$\text{PDI}(\mathscr{A}) = \frac{\delta&#95;{\text{A}&#95;1\text{A}&#95;4}+\delta&#95;{\text{A}&#95;2\text{A}&#95;5}+\delta&#95;{\text{A}&#95;3\text{A}&#95;6}}{3},$$

-A larger PDI value indicates more aromatic character.
-The index can only be calculated for rings of $n=6$, so it will not be computed for rings of different sizes.
+A larger PDI value indicates a more aromatic character.
+The index can only be calculated for rings of $n$=6, so it will not be computed for rings of different sizes.

 #### I<sub>ring</sub>
-Giambiagi and coworkers proposed to express an index in terms of the generalized bond order in all the ring, the **I<sub>ring</sub>**[10].
+Giambiagi and coworkers proposed to express an index in terms of the generalized bond order along the ring, the **I<sub>ring</sub>**[10].
 That is, to account for the delocalization along the ring, following the specified connectivity:

 $$\text{I}&#95;{\text{ring}}(\mathscr{A})= 2^{n} \sum_{i_1,i_2\ldots i_n} S_{i_1i_2}^{\text{A}&#95;{1}} S_{i_2i_3}^{\text{A}&#95;{2}} \cdot \cdot \cdot S_{i_ni_1}^{\text{A}&#95;{n}}$$